-- a.
-Electric equipment is heavier than gas-powered equipment and with extended use, may create an ergonomics concern for users - b.
+- Electric equipment is heavier than gas-powered equipment and with extended use, may create an ergonomics concern for users - b.
 Limited availability of powerful, commercial-grade electric equipment currently available on the market. - c.
 The potential impact of less powerful equipment on length of operations and service levels and the potential increase in costs to businesses and customers. - d.
-Ethical disposal process for functioning gas-powered equipment. - e.
-Ensuring sufficient charging infrastructure and exploration of alternative energy sources to charge equipment. - f.
+Ethical disposal process for functioning gas-powered equipment. - Ensuring sufficient charging infrastructure and exploration of alternative energy sources to charge equipment. - f.
 Noise pollution produced by electric leaf blowers. - g.
 Batter related challenges such as high acquisition cost for the quantity needed per day, concerns around the disposal/recycling process, less reliability in cold temperatures, and need for mobile recharging options that do not rely on gas-powered generators. - h.
 Consideration of expanding the scope of the initiative or identify opportunities for future initiatives to address other gas-powered landscaping equipment or gas-powered equipment more broadly, should stakeholder and regional engagement and other learnings suggest opportunity for pragmatic scope expansion. - i.
-Effectiveness and equity concerns with enforcement of a potential ordinance sunsetting gas-powered equipment, including enforcement plan options for future Council consideration.
+Effectiveness and equity concerns with enforcement of a potential ordinance sunsetting gas-powered equipment, including enforcement plan options for future Council consideration. - j.
+Minimize potential disruption to equipment replacement cycles for businesses and the City.

-- i-j.
-Minimize potential disruption to equipment replacement cycles for businesses and the City. - k.
-Providing financial incentives to support of the transition of landscaping operations. - I. Providing financial incentives, especially for low- and moderateincome residents, to support the transition of household equipment. - m.
-Explore potential regional collaboration for the transition. - n.
-Consider supporting County or State-wide action to transition to electric leaf blowers as part of the City of Kirkland legislative agenda. - j.o.
+k.
+Providing financial incentives to support of the transition of landscaping operations.

+I. Providing financial incentives, especially for low- and moderateincome residents, to support the transition of household equipment.

+m.
+Explore potential regional collaboration for the transition.

+n.
+Consider supporting County or State-wide action to transition to electric leaf blowers as part of the City of Kirkland legislative agenda.

+o.
 Evaluate any potential City budget implications that may result from changing service levels by using electric equipment.

 Section 3.
-The City Manager is further authorized and directed to deploy a three-phased approach with the following key target milestones to accomplish the Iinitiative's goals., The City Manager may propose changes to these milestones based on new information, learnings, and opportunities:
+The City Manager is further authorized and directed to deploy a three-phased approach with key target milestones to accomplish the Initiative's goals.
+The City Manager may propose changes to these milestones based on new information, learnings, and opportunities:

 - a.
-2023: City pilots, evaluates, develops, and begins implementing a transition plan for the City's equipment, engages federal and state officials in support of the initiative; and initiatesof outreach to regional partners and key stakeholders in the community including, but not limited to, the Lake Washington Institute for Technology Horticulture Program, Quiet Clean Kirkland, and the Lake Washington School District. - b.
-2024: City implements financial incentive programs to support private sector and resident transition to electric equipment; and continues City transition and stakeholder engagement; and deploys an educational and information campaign for Kirkland residential households and businesses. - c.
-2025: Propose an ordinance for Council consideration sunsetting hand-held and backpack gas-powered equipment city-wide while continuing City, business and resident transitions.
+2023: City pilots, evaluates, develops, and begins implementing a transition plan for the City's equipment; engages federal and state officials in support of the initiative; and initiates outreach to regional partners and key stakeholders in the community including, but not limited to, the Lake Washington Institute for Technology Horticulture Program, Quiet Clean Kirkland, the Washington State Nursery and Landscaping Association, and the Lake Washington School District; and deploys any Council approved improved enforcement of noise regulations to provide immediate relief to residents. - b.
+2024: City implements financial incentive programs to support private sector and resident transition to electric equipment; continues City transition and stakeholder engagement; and deploys an educational and information campaign for Kirkland residential households and businesses. - c.
+2025: Propose an ordinance for Council consideration sunsetting hand-held and backpack gas-powered equipment city-wide while continuing City, business, and resident transitions.

-Passed by majority vote of the Kirkland City Council in open meeting this day of , 20.
+Passed by majority vote of the Kirkland City Council in open meeting this 18th day of April, 2023.

-Signed in authentication thereof this day of , 20.
+Signed in authentication thereof this 18th day of April, 2023.